Travel agency: Accreditation number

 Travel agencies are recognized by vendors through their accreditation numbers.
-In the United States, the main accreditation numbers are issued by Airline Reporting Corporation, Cruise Lines International Association, International Air Transport Association.
+In the United States, the main accreditation numbers are issued by Airlines Reporting Corporation, Cruise Lines International Association, International Air Transport Association.

 If more than one travel agency is booking under the same accreditation number, the agency of record is called a host agency.
 This is a popular model in the United States, with surveys show anywhere from 43-85% of leisure agencies now booking under a host agency.

 Travel technology

 Travel agencies use the services of the major computer reservations systems, also known as global distribution systems (GDS), including: Amadeus CRS, Galileo GDS, Sabre, and Worldspan, which is a subsidiary of Travelport, which allow for comparison and sorting of hotel and flight rates with multiple companies.
 Bookings made via travel agents, including online travel agents, may or may not be confirmed instantly.
 Unlike online travel agencies, metasearch engines and scraper sites, such as Skyscanner, Kayak.com, Rome2rio, and TripAdvisor, travel agencies may or may not have their own booking engine, and instead provide results for search queries and then divert traffic to service providers or online travel agencies for booking.
 Travel agents may also work with airline consolidators.

 Some companies use technology to promote sustainable tourism and bring carbon-neutrality.